thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_1_Theme.md

 make a space between on scroll view

 #### selfStretch
-same has alignItemsStretch but it afect the children directly
+same has alignItemsStretch but it affect the children directly

 ### Size layout 📏
 #### fill